Probabilistic ODE Solvers for Integration Error-Aware Numerical Optimal Control: Numerical example

 The simulation results for $N_\text{int} = 40$ integration steps is shown in Figure~\ref{fig:XUCost_Plot}.
-While not being considered in the computed input, the $2\sigma$-confidence interval of the integrators' marginal uncertainty estimate is also plotted for the classical approach that only considers the mean estimate, to show the uncertainty reduction achieved by the proposed approach.
-Indeed, it can be seen that the input computed by the proposed approach (bottom right image) excites the system (left image) in the time interval $t \in [2.5, 3]$.
-While the control action leads to an immediate increase of the cost, the achieved uncertainty reduction leads to a more precise cost estimate, which, in this case, also leads to a lower total actual cost (top right image).
+It can be seen that the input computed by the proposed approach (top right image) reduces the uncertainty estimate, leading to a more precise cost estimate (left image), which, in this case, also leads to a lower total actual cost (bottom right image).
+Note that, to show the uncertainty reduction achieved by the proposed approach, the $2\sigma$-confidence interval of the integrators' marginal uncertainty estimate is also plotted for the classical approach, even though it only considers the mean estimate.

 Figure~\ref{fig:cost_vs_N} shows the predicted and ground-truth cost values at time~$T$ for an increased number of integration points.
 Thereby, to isolate the effects of the \ac{ODE} discretization from the cost discretization, the number of control intervals is kept constant while the number of total integration steps within each control interval is varied.
-In the range $N_\text{int} \in \{20,40,60\}$, the proposed approach leads to a lower actual cost, which is also in better agreement with the predicted cost; for $N_\text{int} \geq 80$, the slightly underconfident uncertainty estimate leads to a marginally higher predicted cost for the proposed approach, albeit similar actual costs, while both approaches converge as the numerical accuracy increases.
+In the range $N_\text{int} \in \{20,40\}$, the proposed approach leads to a lower actual cost, which is also in better agreement with the predicted cost; for $N_\text{int} \geq 60$, the slightly underconfident uncertainty estimate leads to a marginally higher predicted cost for the proposed approach, albeit similar actual costs, while both approaches converge as the numerical accuracy increases.
 While the proposed approach achieves a better agreement of predicted and actual cost, as well as a lower actual cost for the coarser grids, for $N_{\text{int}} = 20$ it can be seen that there is still a considerable difference between the predicted and actual cost value.
 Closer investigations indicate that this discrepancy may be attributed to an overconfident uncertainty calibration; the development of improved uncertainty quantification strategies is reserved for future work.